dyne/dnscrypt-proxy/README-WINDOWS.markdown

 [Windows package for dnscrypt](http://dnscrypt.org)

-2) Copy the `dnscrypt-proxy.exe` file to any location, as well as the `libsodium-4.dll` file.
-Both should be in the same location.
-If you are using plugins depending on ldns, copy the ldns DLL as well.
+2) Copy the `dnscrypt-proxy.exe` file to any location, as well as the dnscrypt-resolvers.csv file and the DLL files.
+All the files should be in the same location.

 3) Open an elevated command prompt and type (you may need to specify the full path to the file):

-    dnscrypt-proxy.exe --install --resolver-name=<name>
+    dnscrypt-proxy.exe --resolver-name=<name> --resolvers-list=<full path to the dnscrypt-resolvers.csv file> --test=0

-Replace `name` with one of the resolvers from this list:
+Replace `name` with one of the resolvers from CSV file.
+The (possibly updated) file can also be viewed online:
 [public DNS resolvers supporting DNSCrypt](https://github.com/jedisct1/dnscrypt-proxy/blob/master/dnscrypt-resolvers.csv)

+This command should display the server key fingerprint and exit.
+If this is not the case, try a different server.
+If this is the case, install the service:

+    dnscrypt-proxy.exe --resolver-name=<name> --resolvers-list=<full path to the dnscrypt-resolvers.csv file> --install

 4) Change your DNS settings to `127.0.0.1`